craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

  - You have Advantage on Perception Checks that rely on hearing or smell.
  - You have Resistance to Bludgeoning, Piercing, or Slashing damage from non-magical or non-silver weapons.
  - You have two Natural Weapons, a Strength-based **Bite Attack** (2d6) and a Strength-based **Claw Attack** (1d8).
 When you make an Attack as an Action using one of your Natural Weapons, you may use your Bonus Action to make an Attack using the other Natural Weapon.
  - At the beginning of your turn, if you have not dissuaded your *Bloodlust*, make a Wisdom Saving Throw to dissuade your *Bloodlust*.
 If you fail, you must make an Attack against a creature of the DM's choice during this turn.
-Otherwise, you have dissuaded your *Bloodlust* and can act 'as normal' `until you regain *Bloodlust*`.
+Otherwise, you have dissuaded your *Bloodlust* and can act 'as normal' until you regain *Bloodlust*.
  - If you have dissuaded your *Bloodlust*, you may spend an Action to return to your true form.
  - When you are reduced to 0 or fewer Hit Points, you are forcibly returned to your true form.
  - When you return to your true form, you gain a point of Exhaustion.
  - When you reduce a living humanoid creature to 0 or fewer hit points...
-	 - If you dissuaded your *Bloodlust*, you gain a Houndish Progression.
-Then, if you have 10 or more Houndish Progression, your Lycanthropy advances to Stage Two-A.
+	 - If you dissuaded your *Bloodlust*, you gain a 'Houndish' Progression.
+Then, if you have 10 or more 'Houndish' Progression, your Lycanthropy advances to Stage Two-A. Otherwise, you make a Wisdom Saving Throw or regain your *Bloodlust*.
-	 - If you have not dissuaded your *Bloodlust*, you gain a Mongrel Progression, and if you considered that creature an Ally, you lose three Houndish Progression.
-Then, if you have 10 or more Mongrel Progression, your Lycanthropy advances to Stage Two-B.
+	 - If you have not dissuaded your *Bloodlust*, you gain a 'Mongrel' Progression, and if you considered that creature an Ally, you lose three 'Houndish' Progression.
+Then, if you have 10 or more 'Mongrel' Progression, your Lycanthropy advances to Stage Two-B.

 #### Stage Two-A, 'Houndish'
 At Stage Two-A, the Lycanthrope has experienced a number of *Transformations*, during which they have shown that they control their *Bloodlust*, rather than it controlling them.